GluuFederation/docs-casa-prod/docs/source/administration/localization.md

 1. Log in to the Chroot
 1. Extract the Casa default labels: `/opt/jre/bin/jar -xf /opt/gluu/jetty/casa/webapps/casa.war WEB-INF/classes/labels`
-1. Run `mv WEB-INF/classes/labels/*.properties .` and delete WEB-INF dir: `rm -R WEB-INF/`
+1. Run `cp WEB-INF/classes/labels/*.properties .` and delete WEB-INF dir: `rm -R WEB-INF/`
 1. Add the appropriate suffix to the properties files found in the current directory, ie. `_de` for German, `_es` for Spanish, `_ja` for Japanese, etc.
 1. Edit the contents of files accordingly.
 Use UTF-8 encoding for opening and saving
 1. `cd` to `/opt/gluu/jetty/casa/static`